 - 5.2 The landscape area or hydrozone area represents the area component used when calculating a water budget. - 5.3 Never mix high water use plants with moderate or low water use plants on the same hydrozone.
-Where a landscape planting area must contain species with different water use classifications, the highest plant water use classification determines the plant factor for the entire hydrozone. - For example, a 500 sq ft area irrigated with a single valve that contains 250 sq ft of low water use plants and 250 sq ft of moderate water use plants would be considered a moderate water use hydrozone. - This practice will result in water waste, as the lower water use plants will receive more water than required. - 5.4 Additional considerations relating to plant selection include: - Environmental site conditions. - Select plants that will thrive in the existing microclimate, considering factors such as sun exposure, prevailing winds, temperature range, precipitation, topography, soil type, and soil pH. - Changing the site to fit the plant can be expensive and may ultimately be unsuccessful. - Mature plant size, growth rate, and management characteristics. - Select plants that will achieve the desired size at maturity, and avoid plants that will out-grow their planting area.
+Where a landscape planting area must contain species with different water use classifications, the highest plant water use classification determines the plant factor for the entire hydrozone. - For example, a 500 sq ft area irrigated with a single valve that contains 250 sq ft of low water use plants and 250 sq ft of moderate water use plants would be considered a moderate water use hydrozone. - This practice will result in water waste, as the lower water use plants will receive more water than required. - This can also lead to plant health issues and premature plant death, especially for many native plants. - 5.4 Additional considerations relating to plant selection include: - Environmental site conditions. - Select plants that will thrive in the existing microclimate, considering factors such as sun exposure, prevailing winds, temperature range, precipitation, topography, soil type, and soil pH. - Changing the site to fit the plant can be expensive and may ultimately be unsuccessful. - Mature plant size, growth rate, and management characteristics. - Select plants that will achieve the desired size at maturity, and avoid plants that will out-grow their planting area.
 Failure to do so will lead to excessive pruning, more water use, a weaker plant, and utilization of more resources. - Do not plant directly in front of sprinklers, as potential blocking will lead to poor distribution uniformity, runoff, and overwatering. - Plant function. - Consider the desired function of the plant, such as screening undesirable views, enhancing privacy, blocking wind, providing shade, preventing erosion, firescaping, providing wildlife habitat, or providing an area for recreation, e.g. deciduous trees provide summer shade and allow light and warmth in winter. - Regulations which influence plant selection.
-Check local codes and regulations. - Limited turf areas. - Design review of new landscapes.
+Check local codes and regulations. - Limited turf areas. - Design review of new landscapes. - Native plant requirement. - Water budget limitations. - Irrigation restrictions.